 • January 1: deadline for student government at institutions to select no more than five applicants for recommendation to the chancellor of the system (if within a system) or president (if not within a system).

-- Priority Applicant Submission Deadline: November 15, 2022, to submit to the Student Government/Dean of Students Office.
+- Priority Applicant Submission Deadline: November 15, 2023, to submit to the Student Government/Student Involvement & Engagement Office.

-- Final Applicant Submission Deadline: November 29, 2022, to submit to the Student Government/Dean of Students Office.
+- Final Applicant Submission Deadline: November 29, 2023, to submit to the Student Government/Student Involvement & Engagement Office.

 The chancellor or president (as indicated above) shall mail completed nomination packets to the Governor’s Appointment Office.